Daniel Florea (footballer, born 1975)

-Daniel Florea (born 18 December 1975) is a Romanian professional football manager and former player who played as a left-back, currently assistant coach at Liga I club Farul Constanța.
+Daniel Florea (born 18 December 1975) is a Romanian professional football manager and former player who played as a left-back.

 International career

-Daniel Florea played 3 matches for Romania, making his debut under coach Victor Pițurcă when he came as a substitute and replaced Dumitru Mitriță in the 88th minute of a friendly which ended with a 2–0 victory against Estonia.
+Daniel Florea played three matches for Romania, making his debut under coach Victor Pițurcă when he came as a substitute and replaced Dumitru Mitriță in the 88th minute of a friendly which ended with a 2–0 victory against Estonia.
 His second game for the national team was a 1–0 away victory against Azerbaijan at the Euro 2000 qualifiers.
 His last match for Romania was a friendly which ended with a 1–0 loss against Greece.